BDX-town/Mangane/README.md

 The change will take effect immediately, just refresh your browser tab, and Mangane will replace the default Pleroma FE or Akkoma FE interface.
 You may need to restart Pleroma/Akkoma for the change to take effect.

+If you notice some issue with UI colors, please take a look at the Troubleshooting section.

 ## Install in other environments

 #### Yunohost server